 Before You Launch: Common Easter Creative Mistakes

-• Stock photos that scream "seasonal campaign": If it looks like Easter clipart, it scrolls like Easter clipart.
+• Stock photos that scream seasonal campaign: If it looks like Easter clipart, it scrolls like Easter clipart.

 • Showing too much: A single symbolic detail outperforms a full festive scene every time.